Dietetics and Nutrition

 The process of becoming a registered dietitian involves a number of steps.

 - Step 1: Choose Dietetics and Nutrition as a degree within the Department of Nutrition and Hospitality Management by going to the School of Applied Sciences in the George Street Building (next to the library).
 There you will complete a “Change of Major Request form.”
 Student changing their major must have at 2.0 overall in residence grade point average.
-Once your form is submitted to the Dean’s office, the Department of Nutrition and Hospitality Management will be notified and you will be assigned an academic advisor.
+Once your form is submitted to the Dean’s office, the Department of Nutrition and Hospitality Management will be notified and you will be assigned a professional/career advisor.

 - Step 2: Meet with your assigned Dietetics faculty advisor to develop your plan of study.

 - Step 3: Attend classes and study hard!
 Internships are very competitive; maintaining a high grade point average is critical.
+A 3.2 GPA is suggested for success.

-- Step 4: Participate in leadership opportunities provided by the department, School of Applied Sciences, and University.
+- Step 4: Participate in leadership opportunities provided by the department, School of Applied Sciences, and the University.
 Dietetic students have opportunities to participate in district, state, and national dietetic meetings and conferences.

 - Step 6: Apply for dietetic internship in February of your senior year.
 Make an appointment with your academic advisor to discuss the internship applications process, computer matching procedures for internships, and other helpful information.
-As part of the Internship application process, the DPD Director will complete and submit a “Declaration of Intent to Complete Degree” form that lists the coursework you must complete in order to graduate from our didactic program.
-You will also need letters of recommendation from instructors and professionals with whom you have volunteered or worked with such as dietitians and practicum site supervisors.
+As part of the Internship application process, the DPD Director will complete and submit a “Declaration of Intent to Complete Degree“ form that lists the coursework you must complete in order to graduate from our didactic program.
+You will also need letters of recommendation from instructors and professionals with whom you have volunteered or worked with such as dietitians.
 You will need to include this for with your internship application.
 Provide your resume to all individuals that agree to write recommendation letters.
 Please allow at least 2 weeks notice for recommendation letters.
 For students who graduate in August or December, Internship applications may be submitted in September.

 - Step 7: In April you will be notified of acceptance (a match) or no acceptance to an internship.
 If you do not receive and internship, you may send a copy of your application to internships that still have openings for what is referred to as the “second round,” or you may wait until next application date (February or September).
 Your DPD Director will guide you through the second round.